Service Mode Guidelines for Period 104

 - You know your ESO User Portal username and password.
 They are the same ones you use for other things like checking the Webletters, etc. Please consult the User Portal FAQ for more information.

-- You have installed the latest versions of the observation preparation tools:
+- You have installed the latest versions of the observation preparation tools (if needed):

 - You may need to submit some Phase 2 Waiver Requests.
 Those need to be approved by ESO before the phase 2 deadline, and thus need to be submitted at least one week before the deadline.

 - The phase 2 package consists of:

 - A set of Observation Blocks (OBs), constructed and submitted to the ESO database.
-In Period 101 the UT2, VISTA and VST users must use the new web-based Phase 2 interface p2 for OBs preparation.
-For OB preparation on UT1/UT3/UT4 and VLTI instruments the latest version of the P2PP3 tool must be used and P2PP version 2 for La Silla instruments.
+Users must use the new web-based Phase 2 interface p2 for the preparation of OBs.
+P2PP version 2 must be used for La Silla instruments.
 Note that the OBs include both finding charts and, when applicable (i.e. for moving targets), ephemeris files.
+Tutorials for observation preparation with p2 for Paranal instruments are avaiable here.

 - Once the submission is complete: